FERAL SWINE DAMAGE MANAGEMENT: A NATIONAL APPROACH

 What alternatives and environmental issues are being evaluated?

-The DEIS defined and assessed a total of five alternative strategies to meet the national objectives for feral swine damage management.
+The FEIS defined and assessed a total of five alternative strategies to meet the national objectives for feral swine damage management.
 All of the alternatives incorporate a full range of legally available nonlethal and lethal methods for feral swine damage management.
 The alternatives are:

 Alternative 1.
 Current APHIS Feral Swine Damage Management Program (Current APHIS FSDM Program (No Action Alternative).
 This alternative continues prior research efforts and feral swine damage management programs (State, Territory and local level programs).